distributedlife/distributedlife.com/data/food/persimmon-jam.md

 Contents of one saucepan: persimmon sludge with chunks and skin.

 The next step is to sieve the sludge to get rid of the skin and other hard bits.
-Apparently this is best done wirth a Foley Food Mill.
+Apparently this is best done with a Foley Food Mill.
 I couldn't find one in the second draw down.
 I tried a sieve.
 It's like trying to force a pudding through hessian cloth.
 I managed to get about half a cup of juice.
 I switched to a colander and it performed slightly better.

 # fifteen minutes later

 I'm trying to use a spoon and a potato masher to force persimmon through both the sieve and the colander.
-You can see me lift up the device and scrape the juicy froth from the otherside.
+You can see me lift up the device and scrape the juicy froth from the other side.

 What the fuck am I doing.